selective-php/database/docs/selects.md

 ### Using SQL Functions

-A number of commonly used functions can be created with the func() method:
+A number of commonly used functions can be created with the `func()` method.

+You may call any of these methods after constructing your query:

 * sum() Calculate a sum.
 The arguments will be treated as literal values.
 * avg() Calculate an average.
 The arguments will be treated as literal values.